tiffanyiris/raspberryGLAM/README.md

 ## Face Detection

 First we'll need to download openCV.
 This process is long and complicated, and is expected to take around a few hours.
 Follow [this guide](https://pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/) and make sure to be careful as you go.
 While the guide specifies for Raspberry Stretch on a Pi 3, it will work on a Raspberry Pi 4 with Raspbian installed.
+Please be aware that this portion is much more advanced than the other sections, and may take a few tries to install properly.
+There is also a video walkthrough on the guide that may be helpful.

 A few things need to be done.
 The filesystem needs to be expanded to maximize available space to fit openCV as it is quite large.
 There are quite a few dependencies to install as well, and running the commands does take some time.
 If there are any errors saying something is not found, try ```pip install <name>``` or ```sudo apt install <name>```.